nvsmith/webdev-resources/Git/react-for-github-pages.md

     - Pull everything onto an existing or new **development** branch.

 ### Option 2: Keep Source Code Private

+You can manually discard changes, as demonstrated below, or you can simply add `/build` to your **.gitignore** file.

 1. Back in terminal, ignore any changes made during deployment.